-Rawhides have been a popular chew for dogs for years; you may have even given your chihuahua rawhide a few times.
+Do you need a rawhide alternative for your dog?
+Rawhides have been a popular dog chew for years; you may have even given your chihuahua rawhide a few times.
+But there are several reasons why rawhide may not be the best choice for your dog.

-However, they leave much to be desired.
-Not only do they become gooey, messy, and just plain gross, they sometimes leave stains on carpet and furniture.
+Rawhide dog chews leave much to be desired.
+Not only do they become gooey, messy, and just plain gross, they also sometimes leave stains on carpets and furniture.

 Even worse than the yuck factor, they have the potential to cause painful and expensive injuries.
 Before offering another rawhide, consider the risks.